Ginger Dressing

 ingredients for ginger dressing on the cutting board

-• Sesame Seed Oil – Don’t substitute this with any other oil!
+• Sesame Oil – Don’t substitute this with any other oil!
 Sesame seed oil lends a slight nutty flavor that balances the other bold ingredients perfectly.
-Be careful not to use too much as well, it’s quite potent.
+Caution: use a small amount because it’s strong.

-Immediately store or enjoy your homemade Ginger Dressing!
+4. Once blended, immediately store in the refrigerator or enjoy your homemade Ginger Dressing!

 scooping out ginger dressing from a bowl